tttom/MacroMax/README.md

 ## When not to use this method?
 With the exception of gain materials, MacroMax works for a wide variety of problems.
 However, more appropriate solutions may exist when:
-* an approximate solution is sufficient, &larr; e.g. the beam propagation method
+* an approximate solution is sufficient, &rarr; e.g. the beam propagation method
-* the material has a simple structure, &larr; e.g. Mie scattering from a perfect sphere
+* the material has a simple structure, &rarr; e.g. Mie scattering from a perfect sphere
-* coherence is not important, &larr; e.g. ray tracing
+* coherence is not important, &rarr; e.g. ray tracing
-* the variation in the complex potential (permittivity) is very large, e.g. due to the presence of conductors &larr; e.g. finite element methods
+* the variation in the complex potential (permittivity) is very large, e.g. due to the presence of conductors &rarr; e.g. finite element methods
-* the material has gain, e.g. an active laser cavity &larr; e.g. finite element method
+* the material has gain, e.g. an active laser cavity &rarr; e.g. finite element method
-* aperiodic time-dependence is important, &larr; e.g. finite difference method The convergence rate of MacroMax is approximately inversely proportional to the variation in the potential.
+* aperiodic time-dependence is important, &rarr; e.g. finite difference method The convergence rate of MacroMax is approximately inversely proportional to the variation in the potential.
 Materials with a refractive index or extinction coefficients larger than 5 will generally lead to slow convergence.
 By consequence, the presence of a superconductor would lead to infinitely slow convergence (a.k.a. divergence).

 ## Pure Python and Matlab implementations